agossart/academic_website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Dr Alexandra Gossart is a Research Fellow.
-Her expertise is in atmospheric modelling at high spatial and temporal resolutions, including detailed study of Antarctic climate processes and feedbacks.
+Alexandra Gossart's expertise is in atmospheric modelling at high spatial and temporal resolutions, including detailed study of Antarctic climate processes and feedbacks.

+Near-surface climate provides an essential boundary condition for most physical and biological systems, and its accurate simulation is fundamental to future projections of Antarctic environments.
+This fellowship brings skills in atmospheric modelling at high spatial and temporal resolutions to provide inputs to ice sheet and ocean models, terrestrial geo-statistical models, glacial surface energy balance models and terrestrial hydrological routing models.

 In the Antarctic Science Platform, Alex is a member of the National Modelling Hub.
 Using regional climate models she will provide inputs to continental-scale ice sheet and ocean models, terrestrial geo-statistical models, glacial surface energy balance models and terrestrial hydrological routing models.